Generate QR Code and Micro QR Code

 Automatic Version Setting

-The following sample barcodes images are given to explain how to create different types of QR Code using varios automatic version setting modes.
+The following barcode images are given to explain how to create different types of QR Code using various automatic version setting modes.

 Manual Version Selection